UVMCS120F2018/octowinkles/readme.md

-# attack of the periwinkles
+# Attack of the periwinkles

 ### Classes
 * Octopus -- Hank --- He should be red